Chrysler New Yorker: 1960–1964

-For 1960, New Yorker had unibody construction, the carry-over RB engine had an output of 350 hp.
+The 1960 model year New Yorkers used unibody construction, and the carry-over RB engine had an output of 350 hp.
 Starting with 1960, all Chrysler models adopted the grille appearance from the Chrysler 300F.
-The rear bucket seats that were available on the performance model 300 were also offered on the New Yorker Custom coupe.
+The rear bucket seats from the 300 models 300 were optional on the New Yorker Custom coupe.

-The New Yorker entered 1961 with a new grille, slanted headlights, a continental kit on the trunk lid.
-The 413 CID "RB" Golden Lion V-8 continued.
+The New Yorker 1961 model year featured a new grille, slanted headlights, and a continental kit appearance on the trunk lid.
+The 413 CID "RB" Golden Lion V8 continued.
 This was the last of the "Forward Look" models.
-Chrysler built 2,541 New Yorker two-door hardtops, in Canada through 1964 and 1965 in the U.S., and no longer used the nameplate "Newport" for hardtop models when the Chrysler Newport became its own model line.
+Chrysler built 2,541 New Yorker two-door hardtops, in Canada through 1964 and 1965 in the U.S., and no longer used the nameplate "Newport" for hardtop models when the Chrysler Newport became its model line.

 The program to create all-new Chryslers for the 1962 model year was abruptly canceled in 1960.
-The alternative, as detailed by Chrysler designer Jeffrey I. Godshall in his article in the December 1994 issue of Collectible Automobile, was to instead take the Chrysler Corporation's full-sized 1961 models and literally "mix-and-match" them to create the 1962 Chryslers.
-During the 1962 model year New Yorkers would only be offered as 4-door models.
-Thus both the 1962 hardtop sedan and the pillared sedan were created by taking the front end of a 1961 New Yorker (updated for 1962) and mating it to the de-finned body of a corresponding 1961 Dodge Polara 4-door sedan.
-The Polara, which was Dodge's only long-wheelbase model, was chosen because its body's smoother sides proved to be easier to work with when creating a finless body, a major requirement for the redesign.
-The 1961 Polara's existing tailfins and taillights were replaced by redesigned rear-quarter panels which furnished the 1962 New Yorkers with finless rear fenders and new taillights.
-In a similar fashion, the 1962 New Yorker station wagon was created by mating the updated front end of an 1961 New Yorker to the body of a 1961 Plymouth Suburban 4-door station wagon.
+The alternative, as detailed by Chrysler designer Jeffrey I. Godshall, was instead to take the Chrysler Corporation's full-sized 1961 models and literally "mix-and-match" them to create the 1962 Chryslers.
+The 1962 model year New Yorkers would only be offered as four-door models.
+Thus, both the 1962 hardtop sedan and the pillared sedan were made by taking the front end of a 1961 New Yorker (updated for 1962) and mating it to the de-finned body of a corresponding 1961 Dodge Polara four-door sedan.
+The Polara, which was Dodge's only long-wheelbase model, was chosen because its body's smoother sides proved to be easier to work with when creating a finless body, a significant requirement for the redesign.
+The 1961 Polara's existing tailfins and taillights were replaced by redesigned rear-quarter panels, which furnished the 1962 New Yorkers with finless rear fenders and new taillights.
+Similarly, the 1962 New Yorker station wagon was made by mating an updated front end of a 1961 New Yorker to the body of a 1961 Plymouth Suburban four-door station wagon.
 A Plymouth station wagon was Plymouth's only long-wheelbase offering, and it was chosen because it was Chrysler Corporation's only finless full-sized station wagon.
-Thus only four-door New Yorkers were offered, as wagons, sedans, and hardtops.
+Thus, only four-door New Yorkers were offered in wagon, sedan, and hardtop body styles.